CH Lee's page

 Yu-Chiu Kao, 2011 Excellent Master Thesis Award by the Chinese Physical Society R.O.C.

-Most Frequently Cited Papers (>= 25 citations)
+Highly Cited Papers (>= 30 citations)

-2. C.-H. Lee, W.-C. Lin, and J. Wang, “All-optical measurements of the bending rigidity of lipid-vesicle membranes across structural phase transitions,” Physical Review E 64, 020901(R) (2001).
+1. C.-H. Lee, W.-C. Lin, and J. Wang, “All-optical measurements of the bending rigidity of lipid-vesicle membranes across structural phase transitions,” Physical Review E 64, 020901(R) (2001).

 3. T.-Y. Chien, C.-L. Chang, C.-H. Lee, J.-Y. Lin, J. Wang, and S.-Y. Chen, “Spatially localized self-injection of electrons in a self-modulated laser wakefield accelerator by using a laser-induced transient density ramp,” Physical Review Letters 94, 115003 (2005).